SoxNeuro and Shavenbaby act cooperatively to shape denticles in the embryonic epidermis of Drosophila.

 Amy Bejsovec

-My laboratory explores the molecular mechanisms of pattern formation in developing embryos.
-We focus on the Wingless(Wg)/Wnt class of secreted growth factor: these molecules promote cell-cell communication leading to important cell fate decisions during the development of both vertebrate and invertebrate embryos.
+My laboratory has explored the molecular mechanisms of pattern formation in developing embryos.
+We focused on the Wingless(Wg)/Wnt class of secreted growth factor: these molecules promote cell-cell communication leading to important cell fate decisions during the development of both vertebrate and invertebrate embryos.
 In addition, this highly conserved pathway is essential for maintaining stem cell populations and is associated with human cancers when inappropriately activated in adult tissues.
-Wg/Wnt molecules have proven difficult to work with biochemically because they associate tightly with cell membranes.
-Therefore, we exploit the powerful genetic and molecular techniques available in Drosophila to approach basic questions about Wg/Wnt signal transduction.
+We took advantage of the powerful genetic and molecular techniques available in Drosophila to approach basic questions about Wg/Wnt signal transduction.
+We discovered genes that act as suppressors or enhancers of wg mutant phenotypes, and identified several new control mechanisms for the pathway.
+For example, we found that the Wg-activated transcription factor, Tcf, functions as a repressor or an activator of Wg target genes depending on the cellular context.
+We also characterized a Drosophila homolog of the human tumor suppressor, Apc, which negatively regulates the Wg/Wnt signaling pathway.

 Unless otherwise indicated, scholarly articles published by Duke faculty members are made available here with a CC-BY-NC (Creative Commons Attribution Non-Commercial) license, as enabled by the Duke Open Access Policy.
 If you wish to use the materials in ways not already permitted under CC-BY-NC, please consult the copyright owner.
 Other materials are made available here through the author’s grant of a non-exclusive license to make their work openly accessible.